exercism/jq/docs/ABOUT.md

 > JSON is a text format that is completely language independent but uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
 > These properties make JSON an ideal data-interchange language.

+This track is about `jq` not JSON.
+We will assume you are familiar with [JSON syntax and data types][wiki-json].

 ## Further reading

 - [`jq` home][jq]